seatgeek/sfn-stack-profile/README.md

 ```
 About each section:
 #### Parameter Mappings
-Each context argument (`environment`, `role`, `version`) can be mapped to one or more parameters automatically.
-In this example, we're mapping the `environment` value to the `environment` parameter; the `role` value to both the `service` and `class` parameters; and the `version` value to the `ami_version` parameter.
+Each context argument (`environment`, `role`, `version`) can be mapped to one or more compile time or run time parameters automatically.
+In this example, we're mapping the `environment` value to the `environment` compile time and run time parameters; the `role` value to both the `service` and `class` parameters; and the `version` value to the `ami_version` parameter.
 Each of the context arguments are included in the stack tags, so even though we haven't defined any version context, the version argument is a useful way to pass in both a parameter value and add metadata to the stack and resources.

 #### Default Settings & Contexts
 The `default` and context hashes accept the following keys: